 Looker’s UI or API can be used to locate personal data in a centralized database.
 This can simplify its documentation and facilitates a more precise erasure of personal data by request or expiration.
 Our engineers built a deletion capability that allows the administrator to delete a Looker user’s account data.

 Data audits can be easier with Looker, since there can be one access point for users to work with your business’ data.
 When data is centralized, it’s possible only one version of that data could exist.
-This makes it easier to track who accessed the data, and when they accessed it.
+This makes it easier to track who accessed the data, and when.

 Looker has user and role-based permissioning that allows for each authenticated user to only access the appropriate data allowed for them.
 Data models can be designed that a user with no assigned access can default to no data access, thus eliminating weaknesses in the data supply chain.